 What would happen if an ordinary man accidentally killed Santa Claus and was forced to inherit his responsibilities?
 Well, as it turns out, a whole lot of Yuletide hi-jinks and interpersonal turmoil.

-The Santa Clause, yes, clause as in “binding agreement,” is about a man who becomes the patron saint of giving after indirectly killing Santa.
-The Santa Clause performed well at the box-office and inspired two direct sequels.
+The Santa Clause, yes, the ‘clause’ as in “binding agreement,” is about a man who becomes the patron saint of giving after indirectly killing Santa.
+The Santa Clause performed well at the box office and inspired two direct sequels, making it one of the most beloved Santa-themed films, alongside classics like Year Without a Santa Claus.

 My Favorite Christmas Movies